zer0def/nginxinc-kubernetes-ingress/docs/content/installation/integrations/app-protect-waf-v5/configuration.md

     ```

-### Step 5 - Test the Application
+### Test the application

 To access the application, curl the coffee and the tea services.
-We'll use the `--resolve` option to set the Host header of a request with `webapp.example.com`
+Use the `--resolve` option to set the Host header of a request with `webapp.example.com`

 1. Send a request to the application: